-Perinatal Mood and Anxiety Disorders (PMAD, or PMD) refer to a group of disorders that includes depression, anxiety, panic, obsessive-compulsive disorder, post-traumatic stress disorder, and psychosis, that occur during pregnancy or the postpartum period (during the first year after birth).
+Perinatal Mood and Anxiety Disorders (PMAD) refer to mental health issues that includes depression, anxiety, panic, obsessive-compulsive disorder, post-traumatic stress disorder, bi-polar and psychosis, that occur during pregnancy or the postpartum period (during the first year after birth).

 We often hear about postpartum depression, however, postpartum anxiety is more common among women.